alexclewontin/JobScraper/README.md

 Coming soon.

-Most elements should be system-independent (at least across POSIX systems), but because deamon systems vary between, for examnple, macOS and Ubuntu, running the engine as a daemon has been left as an exercise to the reader.
+Most elements should be system-independent (at least across POSIX systems), but because deamon systems vary between, for example, macOS and Ubuntu, running the engine as a daemon has been left as an exercise to the reader.

 ## Configuration